jimbauds/my-notes/README.md

 In this part, you can find my notes on building servers.
 I build servers for my development needs.
 * [CoreOS](server/coreos.md)
-  I just discover CoreOS.
-Amazing!
+  I use CoreOS for cluster compute.
 * [CentOS 7.0](server/centos-7.0.md)
   This is the notes I use to put up a new CentOS server.
 SSH must already be up.
 * [Debian 7.5 Wheezy](server/debian-7.5.md)